Mohitmhatre32/Mohitmhatre32/README.md

 <h1 align="center">Hi 👋, I'm Mohit Mhatre</h1>
 <h3 align="center">Avid budding Web Developer focused on developing cutting-edge web projects and enhancing my skills.</h3>
+<h2>I have been coding for the past three years, beginning with HTML and gradually progressing through CSS, JavaScript, and PHP.
+Over this time, I have gained experience in creating and designing websites, developing interactive web applications, and handling server-side scripting.
+I have also explored various frameworks and libraries to enhance my development skills and keep up with the latest industry trends.
+This journey has been both challenging and rewarding, as it has allowed me to build a solid foundation in web development and continuously improve my technical abilities.</h2>

 - 🔭 I’m currently working on building AI Software Engineer **Elliot**